 How will teachers have the resources to teach all students?

-Many student choice policies require teachers to familiarise themselves with non dissection teaching methods like interactive CD-Roms to ensure that all students get the same quality of teaching.
+Many student choice policies require teachers to familiarise themselves with non-dissection teaching methods to ensure that all students get the same quality of teaching.
 HRA can help teachers achieve this by recommending resources.
 Cost comparisons also show that non-dissection teaching resources are often cheaper in the long term, as they can be used repeatedly.

 How will students know about the policy?